-The investment objective of the Sub-fund is to achieve long-term capital growth and positive returns by investing in a wide range of assets on a worldwide basis.
-The investment strategy integrates the sustainability indicators listed above on a continuous basis in the stock and security selection process.
-This includes the Green Ash Corporate Governance policy, the Green Risk Management Policy, and the Green Ash Sustainable Investment policy.
+The investment objective of the Sub-fund is to achieve long-term capital growth and positive returns by investing predominately in equities on a worldwide basis.
+The investment strategy integrates the sustainability indicators listed above on a continuous basis in the stock selection process.